 The reason for this is because IaaS migration leads to organizational transformation that is 1) disruptive and 2) difficult to manage.
 You must be extremely technical and business savvy to successfully anticipate and monitor the wide-scale changes that come with your IaaS migration, especially if you do not plan to outsource services from a 3rd party integrator.

 SMBs may have less experience with cloud-based solutions.
 For this reason, it’s possible they lack the knowledge needed to properly plan for their migration.
 Larger businesses, however, equipped with years of experience and a skilled IT team, may simply underestimate the workload of their migration (which, due to their size, will likely be far more sophisticated and complex if they wish to achieve a smooth transition into the cloud).

 In either situation, it’s best to take Leong’s advice.

-It’s likely that you have been given the task of evaluating whether IaaS is a good solution for your company.
+It’s likely that you have been given the task of evaluating whether IaaS migration is a good solution for your company.
 Maybe it sounds like a feasible option.
 Meanwhile, you have others questioning you saying, “this looks great… but how much money will it save?”

-Just because you are receiving pressures from upper executives, don’t feel obligated to filter your pending IT decisions through this motive to save money.
+Just because you are receiving pressure from upper executives, don’t feel obligated to filter you’re pending IT decisions through this motive to save money.
 This is the fatal flaw of IT departments debating cloud migration and the number one reason for their miscalculations that follow.
 The purpose of this investment is not to produce immediate cost reductions for your organization, nor is it a realistic goal to place in mind given the disrupting effects this will have on your company.

 As stated, the goal should be to incur the business value benefits that come with migrating your infrastructure to the cloud, which, if done right, will lead to the long-term financial outcome you and your team are looking for.